moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/mock-exam-questions/questions.md

 </details>

-<summary>10.
-Which of the following Computing model doesn't require provisioning of infrastructure? </summary>
+<summary> :small_blue_diamond: 11.
+What are the main part of a Service Mesh? </summary>
 <br>

-1. EC2 Instances
+1. Master plane and worker node
-2. Infrastructure as Service
+2. Kube-scheduler and controller manager
-3. Serverless
+3. Data plane and Control plane
-4. Bare Metal Model
+4. Discovery plane and date plane

 </details>